 Educate Children and parents and/or guardians about any mental or behavioral health treatment instructions developed by the Child’s providers including how the Child will be monitored and how medication will be managed.

-Screen formental health needs and formally link to mental health assessment and treatment.
+Be aware of mental health needs and ensure mental health assessments are properly referred to an appropriate practitioner, if needed.
 This includes gathering information at intake as it relates to medication type and dosage.

 Coordinate treatment with a Child’s Integrated Health Home.